Toruń: Education

 Also located in Toruń is one of the oldest high schools in Poland, I Liceum Ogólnokształcące im.
 Mikołaja Kopernika, which dates back to a gymnasium founded in 1568.

 Healthcare

-Six hospitals of various specializations provide medical service for Toruń itself, its surrounding area and to the region in general.
-The two largest of these hospitals, recently run by the voivodeship, are to be taken over by Nicolaus Copernicus University and run as its clinical units.
-At least one of them is to change its status in 2008, with the formal procedures being very advanced.
+Six hospitals of various specializations provide medical service for Toruń itself, its surrounding area, and to the region in general.
+The two largest of these hospitals, recently run by the voivodeship, were to be taken over by Nicolaus Copernicus University and run as its clinical units.
+At least one of them was to change its status in 2008,.
 In addition, there are a number of other healthcare facilities in the city.